Reviewed by: Jennifer

 Another great observation from customers is the option of different milk choices to use inside the container, to suit their dietary needs or personal tastes.
 If something like this is important to you you should feel right at home knowing the frother can handle it well.

 Customers often spoke of how they enjoy the fact that “the machine tells them what to do next” be it descaling, adding water, etc. Heck, the drip tray has a red light that will get the user’s attention whenever it needs to be emptied (such as in the case of the runoff from the milk container’s auto-clean step.)

 A common pattern was comparisons of the Lattissima Pro to its predecessor, the Lattissima Plus.
 Let’s be honest, you would be hard-pressed to find that many negative reviews of this baby no matter where you look!

 There is some talk going back and forth on the temperature of the resulting beverages missing the mark on being “ideal”.
 Averaging between 140 and 170 degrees (F) this is a purely subjective argument.
 When nothing less than true espresso drinks would do, the price was the least negative thing commented on.

-On operation speed -it works lightening fast!
+On operation speed – it works lightening fast!
 The average preheat time is about 25 seconds.
 The next step, obviously, is that of the milk frothing, which takes on average 15 seconds.The milk frothing step will be carried out first before the coffee portion.
 At which point, you can see the layers form, and you can add your goodies, like flavored syrup or what have you.

 On the control panel: the different selections are all LED illuminated when the power is on; the grill part is also illuminated too, which is nice.
 The 6-gram coffee pod product that is the bread and butter of the Lattissima Pro, the capsule – is inserted at the top chamber sideways.
 You would lift the lever at the top left to insert a capsule into the chamber.